Goalsum/TataruBook/docs/index.md

 For investors, the return on investment is of great interest, and TataruBook has several views that present the return on investment from various perspectives.
 [Rate of return]({{ site.baseurl }}/rate_of_return.html) describes in detail how the various rates of return are calculated and how they are used in TataruBook's views.

-How to improve the efficiency of importing external data is a key challenge in actual bookkeeping, [Data importing guide]({{ site.baseurl }}/importing_data.html) gives efficient data processing and importing methods for reference.
+How to improve the efficiency of importing external data is a key challenge in actual bookkeeping, [Data importing guide]({{ site.baseurl }}/importing_data.html) gives efficient data processing and importing s for reference.

 # How do I give feedback on issues and requirements?